 9. Wheels up, food rules away

 Whatever snack the flight attendant has is going to be way better than the one you brought; it’s novel and probably junkier.
 Go with it, especially if it’s some kind of snack mix.
 Emptying a bag on pretzels, crackers and puffs onto the tray table, sorting, counting and sampling them and deciding what to eat first, second and third will kill a lot of time.

 10. Plan your taxi rides

-Find phone numbers for local taxi companies with car seats on both ends of the flight (read more Taxi Tips) and call ahead to have a car waiting when you land.
+Google to find phone numbers for local taxi companies with car seats on both ends of the flight and call ahead to have a car waiting when you land.

 You’ve arrived!
 Enjoy your destination with your tot!